 Visitors in the springtime might find themselves hiking through Kyoto’s Fushimi Inari shrine, or climbing Tokyo’s nearby trek Mt Takao, and during the summer will likely be attempting to conquer Mt Fuji.
 But as the weather becomes cooler, some places become particularly worth exploring, due to the emergence of “Momiji” or Autumn leaves.
 Momiji season is incredibly popular for locals and foreign visitors alike, as many trees, especially the maple tree, experience a changing of their leaf colours from green to red.
 This season is often considered to be on par with the “Sakura” or cherry blossom season, as it is yet another opportunity to experience the natural beauty of Japan.

-Sandankyo is accessible only via a bus that begins at the Hiroshima Bus Center, which is located on the 3rd floor of the SOGO Department Store, about a 15 to 20-minute walk from Hiroshima Station.
+The Sandankyo area is accessible only via a bus that begins at the Hiroshima Bus Center, which is located on the 3rd floor of the SOGO Department Store, about a 15 to 20-minute walk from Hiroshima Station.
 Once inside the bus center, head to the ticket counter and ask for a ticket heading to Sandankyo (“Sandankyo ma-de kudasai”), which will cost 1,230 yen for a one-way journey (the return journey can be paid on the bus upon your return to Hiroshima).
 The bus to Sandankyo runs sporadically throughout the day from Stop #7.
 For exact arrival and departure times to and from Sandankyo, check Hiroden’s schedule here.
 The bus ride itself takes just over two hours, so it is recommendable to begin your day early in order to make the most of your time there.

 Sandankyo Gorge, Let’s get started!